dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 }
 ```

-We're not handling errors here to keep the focus on the core code, but you should handle those in your implementation.
-There is also the caveat of using `malloc()` in your VMM.
-Your VMM may run before your heap is initialized, in which case you will need another way to allocate memory for your VM objects.
-Alternatively if your heap exists outside of your VMM, and is already set up at this point this is fine.
+We're not handling errors here to keep the focus on the core code, but they should be handled in a real implementation.
+There is also the caveat of using `malloc()` in the VMM.
+It  may run before the heap is initialized, in which case another way to allocate memory for the VM objects is needed.
+Alternatively if the heap exists outside of the VMM, and is already set up at this point this is fine.

 ### The Extra Argument